Eyevinn/hls-recorder/README.md

   // Do stuff with media seq
 });

-recorder.listen(); // Have server listening on default port 8001

 recorder.start(); // Start recording live stream

+/**
+ * The recording can also be played back, in the form of an event Hls stream.
+ *  If you want to view the recorded stream locally, then use the follwoing lines:
+ **/
+const restify = require('restify')
+recorder.setRestifyServer(restify); // Create a Restify server instance in recorder recorder.listen(); // Have server listening on default port 8001

 // View Recorder Stream Playback at: "http://localhost:8001/live/master.m3u8"
 ```